This document should be read in conjunction with the University Classification Conventions.

 The Final Year

-The final year exam boards have a similar composition to the previous ones, except that there are also external examiners from other universities present, whose job it is to ensure comparability with other universities.
-In addition to being members of the exam board, the external examiners will have approved the examination questions and will have seen some of the answer scripts and project reports.
-It is this final year board that effectively awards your degree, using your cumulative marks and total CATs passed to determine the overall classification according to the usual scheme and the University's conventions.
+The final year exam boards have a similar composition to the previous ones, except that there are also external examiners from other universities present.
+Their job it is to audit our procedures and compare your attainment with students at other universities.
+In addition to being members of the exam board, the external examiners will have approved the examination questions and will have had access to your answer scripts and project reports.
+It is the final year board that effectively awards your degree, using your cumulative marks and total CATS credits passed to determine the overall classification according to the usual scheme and the University's conventions.

 Students who are deemed to have failed at the honours level will be considered for the award of a pass degree for which they will typically need a mark of 35% or more.
 Students whose marks fall below this level will be deemed to have failed, however they have a right to resit the examination the following year (without attendance at the university).
 If they are successful in these resits they will be awarded a pass degree (they cannot be awarded an honours degree after resitting the final year examinations).
 If they are unsuccessful they will be required to withdraw.